Lewis Cubitt Square, King’s Cross

-The open design and clean lines are the work of celebrated designer Laurie Olin, who also designed Bryant Park in New York.
+The open design and clean lines of Lewis Cubitt Square are the work of celebrated designer Laurie Olin, who also designed Bryant Park in New York.
 The water feature is cut into the eastern side of the square and is designed to draw people to the space.

 55 arching water jets throw into five shallow pools set within the paving.
 The tunnel of water created by the jets entices children to dash through, while the less adventurous can sit back and watch the fun from benches nestled among flowerbeds.